| This blog is a guest post written byBy Francesco Coacci, Founding Engineer at Monk |

 The hard wins:

-- Per-workflow visibility.
-Inngest's CEL search was slow and limited.
-Temporal gives every run searchable attributes, full history, and a status, so finding the one that misbehaved is quick
+- Workflow-level visibility.
+Inngest’s CEL search was slow and limited.
+Temporal gives every run Search Attributes, full Event History, and a status, so finding the one that misbehaved is quick.

 - Idempotency by construction.
-Deterministic workflow IDs replaced an entire class of "did we already do this" check across the codebase
+Deterministic Workflow IDs replaced an entire class of “did we already do this?” checks across the codebase.

 The soft wins:

-- New engineers ship their first workflow on day two.
-The repeating shape of *.workflow.ts + *.types.ts + *.schedule.ts plus a working local Temporal mean the only real learning curve is the determinism constraint
+- New engineers shipped their first Workflow on day two.
+The repeating shape of

-- Migration discipline that compounded.
+*.workflow.ts,*.types.ts, and*.schedule.ts, plus a working local Temporal setup, meant the only real learning curve was the determinism constraint. - Migration discipline compounded.
 The four-PR pattern is now muscle memory across the team.
-The same shape applies to a future migration off any other framework
+The same shape applies to a future migration off any other framework.

 7. Wrapping up#